shiva-manu/YoutubeClone/README.md

 # React + Vite

-The Repo is about the YoutubeClone.I have used the youtube api which server the data  to the client server.
+The Repo is about the YoutubeClone.I have used the youtube api which serve the data  to the client server.

 You can get the api key throught th link [https://console.cloud.google.com/marketplace/product/google/youtube.googleapis.com?project=youtubeclone-424009]